echavez087/fractions-calculator-csharp/README.md

 - If you don't have visual studio installed I advise to download Visual Studio comunity edition from this link: https://visualstudio.microsoft.com/vs/community/

-Supperted operations:
+Supported operations:

 Sum (+), Substraction(-), Multiplication( * ), and Division (/)

-Only Expressions of Two  operands are suported:
+Only Expressions of Two  operands are supported:

 [Operand1 (operator) Operand2]